shirok/Gauche-makiki/README.md

 is prepended to it.
 It is not allowed to go above the document root directory by `"/../../.."` etc---403 error message would results.

+Makiki uses some heuristics to determine `content-type` of the file, but that's far from complete.
+You can use a parameter `file-mime-type` to customize the association of content-type and files; it must be a procedure that takes one argument, the pathname of the file, and it must return a mime-type in string, or `#f` to delegate the association to the makiki's default handler.

 ### Modifying headers

     (with-header-handler inner-handler header value ...)